MyronFanQiu/azure-cli/doc/authoring_command_modules/authoring_commands.md

 - `table_transformer` - See section on [Custom Table Formats](#custom-table-formats)
 - `validator` - See section on [Validators](#validators)
 - `confirmation` - During interactive use, will prompt the user to confirm their choice to proceed.
 Supply a value of True to use the default prompt, or supply a string to use a custom prompt message.
 If the command is invoked in non-interactive scenarios and the --yes/-y parameter is not supplied, the command will fail.
 - `transform` - Accepts a callable that takes a command result, which can be manipulated as desired.
 The transformed result is then returned.
 In general, output formats should closely mirror those returned by the service, and so this should be infrequently used.
-The modifies the output *regardless of the output format type*.
+The modifies the output **regardless of the output format type**.
+It's called before `table_transformer`.
 - `deprecate_info` - See [Deprecating Commands and Arugments](https://github.com/Azure/azure-cli/blob/dev/doc/authoring_command_modules/authoring_commands.md#deprecating-commands-and-arguments)
 - `formatter_class` - Advanced.
 Accepts a custom class that derives from `argparse.HelpFormatter` to modify the help document generation.
 - `argument_loader` - Advanced.
 Accepts a callable that takes no parameters which will be used in place of the default argument loader.